oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }

-Note that the *enum* and *pointer* extensions create shallow dependencies: the referenced types are needed in order to simplify them but types below the direct references are not.
+Note that the *enum* and *pointer* extensions create shallow dependencies: the referenced types are needed in order to unfold them but types below the direct references are not.

 ### 3.3.6 Links
 Types in an information model cannot reference themselves, either directly or indirectly through other types.